kaz-utashiro/greple-update/README.md

     File is not touched as far as its content does not change.

+    The file is also not updated if the output is empty.
+This is to prevent the contents of the file from being erased if none of the match strings are included.
+If you want to intentionally empty a file, you need to think of another way.

 - **--with-backup**\[=_suffix_\]

     Backup original file with `.bak` suffix.
 If optional parameter is